 The term planetary nebula is something of a misnomer, since they have nothing to do with planets.
 The name simply refers to the fact that they appear as a round disk of light, similar to the disk of a planet, through a small telescope, rather than a simple point of light, like a star.

-Planetary nebulae are, in fact, formed when a star sheds material into space, which gradually spreads out around it.
+A planetary nebula is, in fact, a type of emission nebula formed when a star sheds material into space, which gradually spreads out around it.
 This could be because the star has a particularly strong stellar wind, such as some types of Wolf-Rayet stars.

 The Ring Nebula (M57 / NGC 6720), in the constellation of Orion, is a good example of a planetary nebula.